-For the second piece in our Explainer series we’re looking at bad debt and loan defaults.
+As part of our Explainer series, here we’re looking at bad debt and loan defaults.
 We’ll describe what these terms mean from an investor point of view, then look at how you can reduce their impact and still earn a good return at Funding Circle.

 What is a loan default?